 You could cook/shred the chicken a day or two early to save time OR swap out 4 cups shredded rotisserie chicken if you really want to make things easy on yourself!

 Next make that crazy-easy homemade gluten-free enchilada sauce.
-Warm 3 Tablespoons grapeseed oil, or other neutral-tasting oil, in a saucepan over medium heat then whisk in 2 Tablespoons gluten-free flour and cook while whisking for 2 minutes.
-I recommend Bob’s Red Mill Gluten-Free Sweet Rice Flour (which isn’t sweet,) if you’re going the gluten-free route.
-It’s awesome at thickening soups and sauces and is pretty much the only flour I use for cooking these days.
+Warm 3 Tablespoons grapeseed oil, or other neutral-tasting oil, in a saucepan over medium heat then whisk in 2 Tablespoons gluten-free flour (or all-purpose if you don’t need to eat GF) and cook while whisking for 1 minute.

 Next add a bunch of pantry-staple spices.
 I already had everything on hand and didn’t have to buy a thing!
 You’ll need 3 Tablespoons chili powder, 1/2 teaspoon each salt, dried oregano, and onion power, and 1/4 teaspoon each garlic powder and cumin.

 Finally, whisk in 1/4 cup tomato paste until smooth then slowly stream in 2 cups chicken broth while whisking to avoid lumps.
-Cook for another minute or two, or until the sauce has thickened slightly, then you’re done.
-Homemade gluten-free enchilada sauce easily made in under 10 minutes, and that’s with measuring out the spices too!
+Turn the heat up slightly then simmer until the sauce has slightly thickened.
+Boom – homemade gluten-free enchilada sauce in under 10 minutes!
 As with the chicken, you can make the sauce two or even three days ahead of time.
 It just gets better as it sits.

 Alrighty – enchilada assembly time.
 You’ll need 15-16 gluten-free corn tortillas which I laid out a few at a time on a cutting board then filled with a few Tablespoons of the shredded chicken, a spoonful of sauce, and a sprinkling of shredded Mexican-Blend cheese.